Disability Income Insurance — protecting your paycheck

 Waives premium payments during periods of total disability.

-Who Needs Individual Disability Insurance?
+Who Needs Disability

 Self-Employed Professionals and Gig Workers